|

 About Me

-I'm a second-year Ph.D. student in Computer Science working in the Systems and Networking Group at the University of California, San Diego.
+I'm a sixth-year Ph.D. student in Computer Science working in the Systems and Networking Group at the University of California, San Diego.
 My advisors are Alex Snoeren and Ken Yocum.
-I earned my Bachelor of Science in Computer Science from Georgia Tech in 2007.
+I earned my Master of Science in Computer Science from UCSD in 2010 and my Bachelor of Science in Computer Science from Georgia Tech in 2007.

 Research

-My general research interests are in distributed systems, cloud computing, networks, and parallel computation.
+My general research interests are in software defined networks, distributed systems, cloud computing, operating systems, and parallel computation.

 Current Projects